 Task-agnostic forms of data augmentation have proven widely effective in computer vision, even on pretrained models.
 In NLP similar results are reported most commonly for low data regimes, non-pretrained models, or situationally for pretrained models.
 In this paper we ask how effective these techniques really are when applied to pretrained transformers.
 Using two popular varieties of task-agnostic data augmentation (not tailored to any particular task), Easy Data Augmentation (Wei and Zou, 2019) and Back-Translation (Sennrichet al., 2015), we conduct a systematic examination of their effects across 5 classification tasks, 6 datasets, and 3 variants of modern pre-trained transformers, including BERT, XLNet, and RoBERTa.
 We observe a negative result, finding that techniques which previously reported strong improvements for not pre-trained models fail to consistently improve performance for pre-trained transformers, even when training data is limited.
 We hope this empirical analysis helps inform practitioners where data augmentation techniques may confer improvements.

 Talks and Workshops

-This workshop, held on November 19, aims to bring together Natural Language Processing (NLP) researchers, and Web Search and Information Retrieval specialists to collaborate on search-oriented conversational AI.
-We will be presenting our accepted paper discussing the dependency between question formulation and correct answer selection in conversational question answering.
+This workshop, was held on November 19, brought together Natural Language Processing (NLP) researchers, and Web Search and Information Retrieval specialists to collaborate on search-oriented conversational AI.
+We presented our accepted paper discussing the dependency between question formulation and correct answer selection in conversational question answering.